malicious233/CustomMovementControllerProjectUE5/README.md

 -The finite statemachine behavior works in tandem with the input buffer, as whenever you enter a new state, it will check if you've inputted something since a short duration of time, and then try to perform that input, if possible.
 This behavior exists on the FG_BaseCharacter itself which means that if a player were to pilot an enemy that inherits from this class, you'll still have the input-buffer system

--The custom movement component called FG_CharacterMovementComponent comes with custom collision done by sweeping, a velocity-based movement model with friction, acceleration, rotation, max-speed, etc, stair-stepping/object clearance.
+-The custom movement component called FG_CharacterMovementComponent comes with custom collision done by sweeping, a velocity-based movement model with friction, acceleration, rotation, max-speed, etc, and smooth stair-stepping/object clearance.

+-The animations is done entirely through an animation blueprint which reads values from FG_gasmaskguy and listens to events to play montages.
+The animator blueprint has walking, jumping, additive-landing animations, and additive blendspaces for leaning the character spine when accelerating or turning